 Associate Professor of Pathology; Co-Leader, Cancer Signaling Networks, Yale Cancer Center; Scientific Director, Center for Thoracic CancersKaterina Politi studied Biology at the University of Pavia in Italy.
 She then moved to New York, where she obtained her PhD in Genetics and Development working with Argiris Efstratiadis at Columbia University.
 Following graduate school, she joined Harold Varmus's lab at Memorial Sloan-Kettering Cancer Center and began her work on the molecular basis of lung cancer.
 She continues this work at Yale as an Associate Professor in the Department of Pathology and the Yale Cancer Center.

-Anthony N. Brady Professor of Pathology and Professor of Medicine (Medical Oncology); Director, Yale Cancer Center Tissue Microarray Facility, Pathology; Director, Yale Pathology Tissue Services, Pathology; Director, Physician Scientist Training Program, Pathology ResearchDavid Rimm is a Professor in the Department of Pathology at the Yale University School of Medicine.
+Anthony N. Brady Professor of Pathology and Professor of Medicine (Medical Oncology); Director, Yale Cancer Center Tissue Microarray Facility, Pathology; Director, Yale Pathology Tissue Services, Pathology; Director, Physician Scientist Training Program, Pathology ResearchDavid Rimm is the Anthony N. Brady Professor of Pathology in the Departments of Pathology and Medicine (Oncology) at the Yale University School of Medicine.
+He is the Director of Yale Pathology Tissue Services and the Lab for Quantitative Diagnostics in Anatomic Pathology.
 He completed an MD-PhD at Johns Hopkins University Medical School followed by a Pathology Residency at Yale and a Cytopathology Fellowship at the Medical College of Virginia.
-He is board certified in Anatomic Pathology and Cytopathology.
-At Yale since 1994, Dr. Rimm is the Director of Yale Pathology Tissue Services.
-He serves as the Director of Translational Pathology and the Physician Scientist Training program in Pathology.
-His lab group focuses on quantitative pathology with projects related to predicting response to therapy or recurrence or metastasis in breast and lung cancer and melanoma and Head and Neck Squamous Cell Carcinoma.
-The lab also works on issues related to biospecimen science especially assay standardization.
-For discovery aspects of biomarker projects, the lab uses high-plex technologies, including Imaging Mass Cytometry and Digital Spatial Profiling.
-The work is supported by grants from the NIH, BCRF, and sponsored research agreements from biotech and pharma..
-He serves on the Immunohistochemistry committee for the College of American Pathologists (CAP) and the AJCC 9th Edition Panel for Tumor Staging in Breast Cancer.
-He is an author of over 400 peer-reviewed papers and 8 patents with an H-index over 100.
-He has served on advisory boards for Amgen, Lilly, Novartis, Astra Zeneca, BMS, Danaher, Cepheid, Perkin Elmer, Dako, Ventana, PAIGE.AI and Cell Signaling Technology.
+His research lab group focuses on quantitative pathology using the AQUA® technology invented in his lab, and other quantitative methods, with projects related to predicting response and resistance to both targeted and immune- therapy in cancer.
+His lab is involved in the use of new high-plex methods including digital spatial profiling (NanoString) for new biomarker discovery.
+He is also interested in translation of assays to the clinic and standardization of those assays for CLIA labs.
+The work is supported by grants from the NIH, BCRF, and sponsored research agreements from biopharma.
+He also serves on the CAP Immunohistochemistry committee and multiple scientific advisory boards for biotech and pharma.
+He is an author of over 500 peer-reviewed papers with an H-index of 120 and 8 patents.